The Pinay Homeschooler

 DSC_2745

 Did you like how we worked on this?
-Tell me what you think, I’d like to hear your feedbacks in the comment section Smile The boys and I most probably will do this again once we get to the park.
-It’ll be a spontaneous activity, without the need of plucking the flowers or taking apart its parts.
+Tell me what you think, I’d like to hear your feedback in the comment section.
+The boys and I will most probably do this again once we get to the park.
+It’ll be a spontaneous activity without the need to pluck the flowers or take apart their parts.

 Pin this for later!